 Distribution means to deliver, pass, sell, share, or give to another person, or to assist in the distribution of any alcohol, drug, or mood-altering substance.

-Look-A-Like Drugs are substances manufactured or designed to resemble drugs, mood-altering substances, narcotics, or other health endangering compounds.
+Look-Alike Drugs are substances manufactured or designed to resemble drugs, mood-altering substances, narcotics, other health-endangering compounds or smoking/tobacco products such as vaporizers.

-Medication Policy: The district enforces a comprehensive medication policy.
-(See complete Medication Policy.)
+Medication Policy: The district enforces a comprehensive medication policy (see complete Medication Policy on page 57).

 Paraphernalia includes any equipment, product, material, or item of any kind which, in the school's judgment, can be linked with the use of drugs, alcohol, or mood-altering substances.

-Police Contact: The school will report the use of drugs and alcohol to the police.
-(See page 29 for the district’s policy on police involvement.)
+Police Contact: The school will report the use of drugs and alcohol to the police (see page 18 for the district’s policy on police involvement).
 School disciplinary action is in addition to any charges filed by the police.

 - Active Possession involves keeping/holding without attempt to distribute any alcohol, drug, or mood-altering substance.